 But we are keeping a few of the America's Test Kitchen ideas because they're critical for making epic vegan chili, while taking shortcuts where we can.

 - Walnuts - ground walnuts thicken the chili and add a richness that's missing from a lot of vegetarian chilis.
-Instead of turning on the oven to toast the nuts, we give them a quick toast on the stovetop in the same pot we'll use to make the chili.
+Instead of turning on the oven to toast the nuts, we give them a quick toast on the stovetop in the same pot we'll use for the chili.

 - Bulgur - bulgur wheat is inexpensive, easy to find (look for it in bulk bins), and adds a ground beef-like texture while also thickening the chili.